-A. School-sponsored and supported organization: Student Bar Association
+A. Institutionally recognized and supported organizations:

 Students in all COL programs are automatically members of the Student Bar Association ("SBA").
-The association participates in orientation for new students and the annual presentation of academic awards and sponsors a variety of activities, including social events and peer mentoring projects.
+SBA participates in the planning and support of a variety of events.
+SBA leadership, members, and volunteers assist COL with the annual orientation for new students, the annual presentation of academic awards, and SBA sponsors a variety of activities.
+Activities include approved social events and peer mentoring projects.
+SBA is institutionally funded annually when a proper budget is approved by the President's Office.